 If your contract is non-registered and you are not the annuitant, you can designate a joint owner or a successor owner (in Québec, a subrogated policyholder).
 Joint owners are deemed to hold the contract as joint owners with right of survivorship, except in Québec.
 In Québec, joint owners who wish to obtain the same legal effect as the right of survivorship must each appoint the other contract owner as his/her subrogated policyholder.

 Except in Québec, if all contract owners predecease the annuitant, the successor owner will become the contract owner.
-If there is no successor owner named, the estate of the owner will become the contract owner.
-In Québec, if a contract owner dies, the subrogated policyholder for the deceased contract owner will become the contract owner, or if there is no subrogated policyholder for a deceased contract owner, the estate of the owner will become the contract owner.
-For jointly owned policies, if no subrogated policyholder is named for a deceased contract owner, the estate of the owner will become the joint owner with the surviving joint owner.
+If there is no successor owner named, the annuitant will become the contract owner.
+In Québec, if a contract owner dies, the subrogated policyholder for the deceased contract owner will become the contract owner, or if there is no subrogated policyholder for a deceased contract owner, the annuitant will become the contract owner.
+For jointly owned policies, if no subrogated policyholder is named for a deceased contract owner, the annuitant will become the joint owner with the surviving joint owner.

-The transfers in ownership described above occur without your contract passing through your estate.
+These transfers in ownership described above occur without your contract passing through your estate.

-Note: Under current taxation rules, if the successor owner/subrogated policyholder is someone other than your spouse or common-law partner, the transfer of ownership will be considered a taxable disposition and all realized and unrealized gains must be reported on your final tax return.
+Note: Under current taxation rules, if the successor owner/ subrogated policyholder is someone other than your spouse or common-law partner, the transfer of ownership will be considered a taxable disposition and all realized and unrealized gains must be reported on your final tax return.